 State and National Quality Reports

-Froedtert & the Medical College of Wisconsin holds itself accountable to publicly reported performance measures from widely credited agencies and organizations, such as these below.
+Froedtert & the Medical College of Wisconsin health network holds itself accountable to publicly reported performance measures from widely credited agencies and organizations, such as these below.
+These sources represent a balanced collection of inpatient and ambulatory (outpatient) measures across many types of health care providers.
+In addition, these sources:

 National Quality Data